GeoVectorMatrix/Dif-Fusion/README.md

 # Dif-Fusion
-This is Pytorch implementation for “Dif-Fusion: Towards High Color Fidelity in Infrared and Visible Image Fusion with Diffusion Models”
+This is Pytorch implementation for “Dif-Fusion: Toward High Color Fidelity in Infrared and Visible Image Fusion with Diffusion Models”

 ## Overview
 ![teaser](Framework.png)